-The coursebook is the only physical item you need.
-Parents might find it useful to have their own copy, and each member of a family or group class definitely needs his or her own copy.
+The coursebook is the only physical item you need for individual students.
+If you want to use this course in a co-op setting, there is a separate guide available for the leader of the class, and each member of a family or group class definitely needs his or her own copy of the coursebook.
 Additional copies are available at a lower price than that for the initial coursebook.

 American History: A Story of Courage, Conflict and Freedom should have a strong appeal to students who like the multi-media format.
 In addition to an interesting format, the course has content that requires students to think and analyze.
 Then it challenges them to form and express their own opinions.
 I think this is a great combination.